 I am a Hungarian-born Canadian-American writer.
 Recently I finished a novel, Tünde and Tamara, about the changing political climate in Hungary, and currently I am writing a book of dystopian fiction, Suns Bearing, about the banality of relationships despite cataclysmic climate change.
 I am a published poet and a winner of a Norma Epstein Foundation Award in Creative Writing.

-Tünde and Tamara is funny, irreverent and brutally serious about a new political reality in which the government controls the judiciary and the media; nepotism and bribery are rife; homelessness is a crime; anti-Semitism and anti-Roma sentiments are on the rise; and the far-right politics of the past have resurged.
-The parallels to rising authoritarianism elsewhere in Europe and in the United States are stark.
+Tünde and Tamara is funny, irreverent and brutally serious about the new political reality in Hungary in which the government controls the judiciary and the media; nepotism and bribery are rife; homelessness is a crime; anti-Semitism and anti-Roma sentiments are on the rise; and the far-right politics of the past have resurged.
+The parallels with rising authoritarianism elsewhere in Europe and in the United States are stark.

-In the following pages, you will find excerpts from my book, and some information about my teaching work and how to contact me.
+In the following pages, you will find excerpts from both books, and some information about my teaching work and how to contact me.
 To get to those pages, click on the 3-line “hamburger” menu icon on the top right corner of the screen.